-Understand that their time off wasn’t ‘time off’
+Understand that parents’ time off wasn’t ‘time off’

 There is a huge misconception around the idea that when an employee goes on parental leave, the gap in their CV means they lose their capability to go back to work in the same capacity.
-However, caring for an infant can be a lot more stressful, tiring and a lot more work than their regular employment.
+However, caring for an infant can be more stressful and tiring than their regular employment.
 This means that an employee’s motivation to return to the office can be significant, and they’re ready to work at 110% efficiency.
-They may also see a return to work as a change of pace, more prepared to dedicate their energy to resuming their old role as successfully as possible.
+They may also see a return to work as a change of pace, meaning they’ll be more prepared to dedicate their energy to resuming their old role as successfully as possible.
 With this in mind, sit down with them to fully understand what they’d like to see from their return, brief the team accordingly and prepare a training strategy that will help them get back up to speed.